wilyurd/Splat-TT-Auto/README.md

 The Arduino Leonardo is theoretically compatible, but has not been tested.
 It also has the ATmega32u4, and is layed out somewhat similar to the Micro.

 #### Attaching the optional buzzer
-A suitable 5V buzzer may be attached to any of the available pins on PORTB or PORTD and will begin sounding once printing has finished.
+A suitable 5V buzzer may be attached to any of the available pins on PORTB or PORTD.
+When compiled with `make CC_FLAGS=-DALERT_WHEN_DONE`, it will begin sounding once printing has finished.
+See above warning about PORTB and PORTD.
 Reference section 31 of [the AT90USB1286 datasheet](http://www.atmel.com/images/doc7593.pdf) for maximum current specs.

 Pin 6 on the Teensy is already used for the LED and it draws around 3mA when fully lit.
 It is recommended to connect the buzzer to another pin.
 Do not bridge pins for more current.

 For the Arduino UNO, the easiest place to connect the buzzer is to any pin of JP2, or pins 1, 3, or 4 of ICSP1, next to JP2.
 Refer to section 29 of [the ATmega16u2 datasheet](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf) for maximum current specs.
 Do not bridge pins for more current.